 Axolotl Facts

-- This extraordinary creation of Nature and evolution is a species of amphibian best known by the simple term of Axolotl.
-This actually derives from an Aztec word meaning water dog.
-For the moment, this natural marvel has no other general name.
+- This extraordinary creation of Nature and evolution is a species of amphibian best known by the decptively simple term of Axolotl.
+This actually derives from an ancient Aztec word meaning water dog.
+For the moment, this natural marvel has no other generally used name.

-- Within scientific circles, however, the creature remains better known by its technical title.
-Like many such terms, though, it’s somewhat hard for the layperson to pronounce.
-That’s because the wonder holds the formal moniker of Ambystoma mexicanum.
+- Within scientific circles, however, the creature’s perhaps much better known by its technical title.
+Like many such terms, though, that’s somewhat hard for the layperson to pronounce.
+That’s because the biological wonder holds the formal moniker of Ambystoma mexicanum.

-- The English zoologist, George Shaw, and the English illustrator, Frederick Nodder, hold joint credit for this name.
+- The English zoologist, George Shaw, and the English illustrator, Frederick Nodder, hold joint credit for bestowing this name.
 The pair accomplished the first acknowledgement of it as a separate and distinct species.
-This notable action occurred in the year 1798.
+This scientifically noteworthy action occurred in the year 1798.

-- No matter which term one chooses to use, however, it’s a fascinating creation of evolution.
+- No matter which of these terms one chooses to use, however, it’s a fascinating creation of evolution.
 It’s often confused with a related species, the tiger salamander.
-Today, it represents a frequent and intense subject of study due to its regenerative abilities.
+Today, the animal represents a frequent and intense subject of study due to its remarkable regenerative abilities.

-- Sadly, the remarkable Axolotl appears to be rapidly declining in numbers.
+- Sadly, the remarkable Axolotl currently appears to be rapidly declining in numbers.
 This unfortunate trend further seems to hold true throughout the entirety of its known, and limited, range.
-The IUCN therefore presently lists the animal as Critically Endangered.
+The IUCN therefore presently lists the animal as Critically Endangered on its Red List.

 - Its own habitat range limits its potential for maintaining a stable population base.
-Yet it also faces other threats as a species.
+Yet it also faces other threats as a species in addition to this factor.
 Many of these are due directly to the actions of man.
 They include habitat loss, and of course, now the effects of climate change.

 Related Articles